Yelp Leads Program Agreement

 - This Arbitration Agreement evidences a transaction involving interstate commerce and, notwithstanding the provision above with respect to the applicable substantive law, the Federal Arbitration Act, 9 U.S.C. §1 et seq. (“FAA”) will govern the interpretation and enforcement of this Arbitration Agreement.
 If, for whatever reason, the FAA is inapplicable, the state law governing arbitration agreements in the state in which Partner resides shall apply.

-- Survival Clause.
-Survival.
-Upon the expiration or termination of this Agreement for any reason, all rights and licenses granted to Partner shall immediately cease; however, the following sections and obligations shall survive such expiration or termination in accordance with their respective terms:
+- Survival.
+Upon the expiration or termination of this Agreement for any reason, all rights and licenses granted to Partner shall immediately cease; however, the following sections and obligations shall survive such expiration or termination in accordance with their respective terms: Section 5 (Yelp Leads Policy): specifically regarding Disclosure of AI Use and Authentic Responses; Section 6 (Data Protection and Privacy Compliance) and the Data Processing Addendum, including obligations regarding data retention, security, and subprocessor oversight; Section 8 (Partner Terms): specifically the representations and indemnities regarding Partner's authority; Section 9 (Indemnification); Section 10 (Warranty Disclaimers and Limitation of Liability); Section 11 (Arbitration and Choice of Law); Section 13 (Miscellaneous); and Section 12 (Survival).

 - Notices: Notices to Yelp must be sent via email to [email protected] or via reputable overnight courier to Yelp Inc., Legal Department, 350 Mission Street, 10th Floor, San Francisco, CA 94105.
 Notices to Partner shall be sent to the email or physical address specified in the Order Form.
 Receipt is deemed effective on the date of delivery.